eckucukoglu/application-launcher/README.md

 Currently, maximum number for live applications is only 1, it is a restriction for a spesific embedded linux project.
 It means that in case of any UI (Qt) application ends, **appmand-view** will be run by appmand.

 ### Manifest files:
 Manifests are basically define the application.
 Default manifest path is **/etc/appmand/**.
-Manifest files (*.mf) are in json format and each application needs its own manifest file.
+Manifest files (<application-id>.mf) are in json format and each application needs its own manifest file.
 Applications have a unique unsigned integer value as **id**.
 ```
 {
 	"id":	115,